TheCalculatorsHub

 What BMI Percentile Tells You and What It Does Not

-In practice, percentile context is most useful in three situations: when a clinically normal BMI still feels high relative to peers (the WHO classification and the percentile will both show that it is not); when a BMI in the overweight range produces concern disproportionate to actual population position (BMI 27 is below the US median); and in public health research and communication where tracking distributional changes over time is more informative than threshold crossing.
-For clinical interpretation of what a specific BMI means for health risk, our standard BMI Calculator applies the full WHO 6-tier classification with healthy weight range output.
+A BMI percentile answers one question precisely: where does this person's BMI sit relative to other US adults of the same sex?
+It does not answer whether that BMI is healthy for this individual or how it has changed over time.
+Percentile context is most useful in three situations: when a clinically normal BMI still feels high relative to peers; when a BMI in the overweight range produces concern disproportionate to actual population position; and in public health research tracking distributional changes over time.
+For clinical interpretation, our standard BMI Calculator applies the full WHO 6-tier classification.

 Accuracy and Limitations

 The BMI calculation is mathematically exact given accurate height and weight inputs.
-The percentile is computed by piecewise linear interpolation between reference points drawn from CDC NCHS Vital and Health Statistics Series 3, No. 46 (NHANES 2015–2018), which covered approximately 18,000 adults with directly measured, not self-reported, height and weight.
-The interpolation produces results within 1 to 2 percentile points of the true value for most of the distribution.
-At the extremes, below the 5th or above the 95th percentile, linear extrapolation is used and accuracy declines to approximately plus or minus 3 to 5 percentile points.
+The percentile is computed by piecewise linear interpolation between reference points from NHANES 2015–2018, which covered approximately 18,000 adults with directly measured height and weight, producing results within 1 to 2 percentile points of the true value for most of the distribution.
+Below the 5th or above the 95th percentile, linear extrapolation is used and accuracy declines to approximately plus or minus 3 to 5 percentile points.
+This calculator uses the combined all-ages distribution for adults 20 and over and does not stratify by decade of life, and the reference data applies only to the US population.

 Frequently Asked Questions